What is it?

 Here is a plot of a variety of possible GameCube analogue stick values before being mapped:

-And here are the same values again, but after being put through my mapping function:
+And here are the same values again, but after being put through my mapping function with default settings:

 As you can see, the values are mapped to precisely fit within the working range of an official Nintendo 64 controller.
 The overall range is squashed, and the diagonals are stretched out by the minimum amount necessary to allow full range in every Nintendo 64 rerelease.